BoilerBookClub/boiler-library/README.md

 - [ ] Write tests
 - [ ] Connect log in to google auth (or Purdue if possible?)
+- [ ] Update login to include discord  and other info (will have to adjust backend as well)

 ----
 ### Contributors